h-delgado/binary-key-diarizer/README.md

 External toolboxes required:
 ===========================

 The system also requires some functions of external freely available toolboxes, but you do not need to download them: those funcions are included in the "/matlab/external" folder of this package.
+However, we acknoledge them next.
 The required functions are the following:

 - mvn_new.m: for handling multivariate normal distributions.
 From "Matlab/Octave Multivariate Normals Toolbox (Version 1)" (http://www.ofai.at/~dominik.schnitzer/mvn)